olirice/nebulo/docs/quickstart.md

 ## Quickstart

 For this example we're going to create a simple blogging platform.
 We'll start by creating a minimal database schema.
-Then we'll use nebulous to reflect our GraphQL API.
+Then we'll use nebulo to reflect our GraphQL API.
 Finally, we'll query from that API.

 ### Database Setup